 Country: England (five U19 caps)

-Dortmund’s second-youngest foreign-born debutant, Sancho made his first appearance in the Bundesliga in a 2-2 draw at Eintracht Frankfurt, aged 17 years, six months and 26 days old.
-Since that October weekend, the former Manchester City forward made 12 total appearances in the 2017/18 season.
-He provided four assists and scored one magical goal.
+Dortmund’s second-youngest foreign-born debutant, Sancho made his first appearance in the Bundesliga in a 2-2 draw against Eintracht Frankfurt, aged 17 years, six months and 26 days old.
+Since that October weekend, the former Manchester City forward made 18 total appearances in the Bundesliga and has recorded more assists than any other player in Europe's top five leagues to start the 2018/19 season, without starting.
+He provided four assists and scored one magical goal last season, and has added six assists in 124 Bundesliga minutes so far this campaign.
 The Londoner bagged his first strike, and added two assists in a dream game against Bayer Leverkusen in April this year.
-Sancho played 658 Bundesliga minutes last season, and had 470 touches in what was a sure sign that the future is bright in Dortmund for the Englishman.
+Sancho has 12 assists and two goals in total for Dortmund.

 Plays a bit like: Neymar

 Growing up with Ronaldinho as your idol can mean only one thing: you’re skillful.
 Sancho’s trickery has meant that every time he touches the ball, fans slowly nudge to the edge of their seats.
 His electrifying pace, dribbling skill and shear lack of fear when taking on his marker shows talent far beyond his tender years.
-With a clear eye for an assist, Sancho himself wants to add more goal-mouth action to his game.
+His surprisingly sharp passing skills prove he has a clear eye for an assist, and Sancho himself wants to add more goal-mouth action to his game.
 A self-confessed entertainer, the 5"9' tall winger is like Neymar in that he brings excitement to the game with his unique talent.

 Did you know?